omidarmat/onLearn/typescript.md

 Like a type annotation, type assertions are removed by the compiler and won’t affect the runtime behavior of your code.

+#### With angle-bracket

-You can also use the angle-bracket syntax (except if the code is in a .tsx file), which is equivalent:
+You can also use the angle-bracket syntax (except if the code is in a `.tsx` file), which is equivalent:

 ```ts
 const myCanvas = <HTMLCanvasElement>document.getElementById("main_canvas");
 ```

 > **Note:** Because type assertions are removed at compile-time, there is no runtime checking associated with a type assertion.
-There won’t be an exception or null generated if the type assertion is wrong.
+There won’t be an exception or `null` generated if the type assertion is wrong.

 TypeScript only allows type assertions which convert to a more specific or less specific version of a type.
 This rule prevents “impossible” coercions like: